sonalibisoyi/CapstoneProject/Capstone/README.md

 Data Visualization and Reporting: Generate comprehensive reports, including SKU-level order data and item details, providing stakeholders with actionable insights for informed decision-making in inventory planning and management.

 Enhanced User Experience: Incorporate random quantity generation to simulate real-world inventory scenarios, enabling robust testing and validation of inventory management strategies.
+## dbConnector.py

+Title: Empowering Data-Driven Decision-Making in Inventory Management

+Unlock the potential of data analytics and machine learning to revolutionize inventory management with these critical functions:

+Database Connectivity: Seamlessly connect to your MySQL database using Python's mysql.connector module.
+Efficiently manage connections, execute queries, and retrieve data with ease.

+Inventory Querying: Implement functions to fetch real-time inventory data based on item categories or SKUs.
+Utilize SQL queries to aggregate and summarize inventory information, enabling informed decision-making.

+Date Manipulation: Leverage Python's datetime module to perform date calculations dynamically.
+Calculate the number of days passed in the current week and determine the date of the upcoming Saturday for precise data analysis.

+Machine Learning Model Integration: Integrate trained Linear Regression models for accurate sales forecasting.
+Utilize joblib to load pre-trained models, enabling quick predictions based on new input data.

+Predictive Analytics: Predict future sales trends based on historical data and category-specific insights.
+Utilize machine learning models to forecast sales volumes for specific items or product categories.

+Scalable Solutions: Ensure scalability by designing functions that can handle varying data inputs and adapt to evolving business requirements.
+Enable seamless integration with existing inventory management systems for enhanced operational efficiency.

+Error Handling: Implement robust error-handling mechanisms to manage unexpected scenarios, ensuring uninterrupted functionality and reliability of inventory management processes.